-12.2.3 Recording Modules
+13.2.3 Recording Modules

 Another factor that affects the size of an eventlog file is the number of modules for which the simulation kernel records events during the simulation.
-The following ini file configuration entry instructs the kernel to record only the events that occurred in any of the routers having index between 10 and 20 while turns off recording for all other modules.
-This configuration key makes sense only for simple modules.
+The module-eventlog-recording per-module configuration option instructs the kernel to record only the events that occurred in the matching modules.
+The default is to record events from all modules.
+This configuration option only applies to simple modules.